the-turing-way/the-turing-way/tips_and_tricks_survey.md

 > Free text answer

-## I understand that the answers given above will be made public
+## I understand that the answers given above will be made public at the Turing Way GitHub repository

 > Check box: yes, no